Welcome to today's edition of the Rush 24-7 podcast.

 I know it'll never happen, but still.

-So these guys, while trying to make a big deal out of Todd Aiken and rape and abortion and war on women are gonna bring Bill Clinton in as their big keynoter, and so they the um uh Obama campaign on their website has released a new ad by Clinton.
+So these guys, while trying to make a big deal out of Todd Aiken and rape and abortion and war on women, are going to bring Bill Clinton in as their big keynoter.

 It's entitled Clear Choice.

-This election to me is about which candidate is more likely to return us to full employment.
+This election, to me, is about which candidate is more likely to return us to full employment.

 This is a clear choice.